How to Spot and Trade Downtrends in Any Market

 There are multiple techniques for entering a trade during a corrective wave.
 Fibonacci retracement levels help isolate areas where the correction could stop and reverse.
 Another method is to wait for the correction to stop rallying, let the price move sideways and when it starts to drop again enter a short trade.
 Examples of this strategy are provided in How to Day Trade Stocks.

-Place a stop loss on each trade to manage risk (see Where to Place a Stop Loss), and have an exit strategy for taking profit.
+Place a stop loss on each trade to manage risk, and have an exit strategy for taking profit.
 During a downtrend, the assumption is that the price will make a new low...until it doesn't.
-Therefore a target--an order to exit a short trade with a profit--is placed near the former low.
+Therefore a target, an order to exit a short trade with a profit, is placed near the former low.
 In a very strong downtrend (big impulse waves) the target is placed below the prior low.
 In a weak downtrend (impulse waves barely bigger than corrections) the target is placed just above the prior low.

 Final Word on Downtrends